Masks Can Be Distracting: On Context Comprehension in Diffusion Language Models: The Distracting Effect of Extra Masks

 \subsection{Do MDLMs Get Equally Distracted on All Tasks?}

 \paragraph{Setup.} We begin our analysis by investigating whether performance drop caused by extra masks is linked to impaired context comprehension.
 To that end, we examine how the effect of extra masks changes as the context length required to solve the task increases.
 Specifically, we vary the number of distractor examples in the prompt while keeping the number of relevant examples fixed, mixing the two groups together randomly.
-If extra masks indeed disrupt context processing, we expect their negative impact to grow as more distractors are added.
-We believe that this is because the model must filter relevant from irrelevant information over a longer context, and extra masks may disrupt its attention allocation.
+If extra masks indeed disrupt context processing, \textit{we expect their negative impact to grow as more distractors are added}.
+This is because the model must filter relevant from irrelevant information over a longer context, and extra masks may disrupt its attention allocation.

 \paragraph{Results.} \Cref{fig: mask_degradation_distracting_shots} shows that for LLaDA, performance degradation due to extra masks generally increases with the number of distractors, and thus with the effective context length.
-This suggests that additional masks impair the model’s ability to process long contexts, acting as strong `distractors'.
+This suggests that additional masks impair the model’s context processing abilities.

-We provide further evidence for this claim in Appendix \ref{app: scatterplot}.
+We provide further evidence for this claim in Appendix~\ref{app: scatterplot}.
 There, we compare the degree of performance degradation caused by extra masks with the gains achieved when increasing the number of in-context examples across different tasks.
-We find a correlation: tasks that benefit most from additional context are also the most vulnerable to mask-induced degradation in LLaDA models.
-This reinforces the conclusion that extra masks specifically inhibit long-context comprehension.
+We find a strong correlation: tasks that benefit most from additional context are also the most vulnerable to mask-induced degradation.
+This reinforces the conclusion that extra masks inhibit long-context comprehension.